pxie4/CS534-Final-Project/README.md

 	rm -rf qsort_small qsort_large output*
 ```

-### 3. How to Compile the Benchmark
+### 3. Compile the Benchmark

 After modifying the Makefile to use the ARM cross-compiler, you can compile the benchmark of your choice.
 In this case, the qsort_small and qsort_large benchmarks will be compiled for ARM 32-bit.
 Run the following command:
 ```bash
 make
 ```
 This will trigger the compilation process.
 The output binaries (qsort_small and qsort_large) will be created in the current directory.
-You can then transfer these binaries to your ARM-based device to run the benchmarks.
 Already compiled binaries are located in the ```bin``` folder

 ## Running Binary in gem5
 Assumed dependencies are installed.